justin2004/cl-jena/README.md

 # cl-jena

 ### What
-Some wrappers around some [Apache Jena](https://jena.apache.org/) functionality.
+A wrapper around some [Apache Jena](https://jena.apache.org/) functionality.

 ### Why
 So you can play with [RDF triples](https://en.wikipedia.org/wiki/Semantic_triple) from Common Lisp.